wrischioni/Projeto-Integrador-DH/README.md

 Folder structure:
-- src: Stores source code (python, R etc) which serves multiple scenarios.
+- src: Stores source code which serves multiple scenarios.
 - test: Folder to store automatic tests
 - model: Folder for storing binary (json or other format) file for local use.
 - data: Folder for storing subset data for experiments.
 It includes both raw data and processed data for temporary use.